elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 Suppose you are developing a feature and now your forked repo is many commits behind the upstream target branch.
 Or your pull request cannot be merged due to at least one conflict (a conflict arises when git cannot determine whose change should be respected because there are exclusive commits in two different branches that changed the same thing).

 Solution: rebase.
-A rebase is when you sandwich exclusive commits from another branch between the shared commits in your branch and your branches exclusive commits.
+A rebase is when you sandwich exclusive commits from another branch between the shared commits within your branch and your exclusive commits.

-1. Ensure you are on the branch with your changes.
+1. Ensure you are on the branch with your commits.
 Use `git checkout branchName` if you aren't.
 2. `git remote add upstream ORIGINAL_REPO_LINK` (CLI)
 3. `git rebase upstream/master` (CLI)
 4. Resolve conflicts (IDE like VSCode or CLI editor)